 El Camino Real de Tierra Adentro By 1821, the Santa Fe Trail was open for trade and more goods were carried down the Camino Real to the markets in Mexico.
-Again, El Rancho de las Golondrinas was important to this newly opened trade route.
+Again, El Rancho de Las Golondrinas was important to this newly opened trade route.
 By the time the American Army of the West took possession of New Mexico in 1846, this area was enjoying relative prosperity.
 But eventually, the ranch was forgotten, the land divided up and its history largely lost to time until a few visionaries saw in it an avenue to a new life as a special place to explain a significant part of the past-that of life in Northern New Mexico.
-For more information about the families who settled Las Golondrinas, see page 31.
-Las Golondrinas Becomes a Museum Leonora Curtin Paloheimo - known for founding Santa Fe's Native Market to help save and reestablish traditional craft forms and techniques and to provide local artisans with a source of income during the Great Depression - bought the ranch property with her mother in 1933.
+For more information about the families who settled Las Golondrinas, see page 32.
+Las Golondrinas Becomes a Museum

+Leonora Curtin Paloheimo-known for founding Santa Fe's Native Market to help save and reestablish traditional craft forms and techniques and to provide local artisans with a source of income during the Great Depression-bought the ranch property with her mother in 1933.
 After their marriage in 1946, Leonora and her Finnish husband, Yrjö Alfred (Y.A.)
 Paloheimo, saw the potential in the old ranch as a site for an outdoor living history museum.

 Both Leonora and Y.A. devoted themselves to transforming the property into a place where visitors could physically engage with the rich culture of the region and become immersed in the history of New Mexico.
 Existing historic buildings were restored, period structures were erected and historic buildings were brought in from other sites around New Mexico.
 The museum officially opened its doors in the spring of 1972 and over time has grown into New Mexico's premier living history museum.
-Today the museum promotes and preserves the cultural

-Left to Right: Leonora Scott Muse Curtin, Y.A.
-Paloheimo and Leonora Curtin Paloheimo at Las Golondrinas in 1948 heritage of Northern New Mexico, while at the same time building a better understanding of the lasting influence of those cultures in the Southwest and the rest of the country.
+Today the museum promotes and preserves the cultural heritage of Northern New Mexico, while at the same time building a better understanding of the lasting influence of those cultures in the Southwest and the rest of the country.
+In 2022 the Museum was placed on the State and National Register of Historic Places.
 Join us in exploring this past through its land and buildings, through its Native inhabitants, through the many tasks of the early European settlers, through the important crafts of the region, and through the celebrations of life that have graced these hills and valleys over the centuries.